 Let’s first discuss some of the most critical factors you should consider when pricing your online training program:

-1. Personalization.
+- Personalization.
 How much time and effort do you put into creating training programs?
-Do you consider details like your client’s age, lifestyle, stress levels, nutrition, workout preferences, available equipment, etc.?
+Do you consider details like your client’s age, lifestyle, stress levels, nutrition, workout preferences, and available equipment?

 Experimenting with tier pricing to see which of your packages sells best might be beneficial.
 For example, your basic package would cost the least and include a strength training program and some basic nutritional guidance.